 You’re on a fixed income now, remember?
 Some costs do go down in retirement.
 That 40-mile commute will be a thing of the past, and you won’t need to buy and maintain a work wardrobe.
 But other costs might go up.
 For example:

 - Medical bills.
 Sorry to have to tell you this, but Medicare doesn’t cover everything.
-Among other things, you’ll have to pay for glasses, hearing aids and most dental work, depending on what Medicare coverage you choose.
+Among other things, you could have to pay for glasses, hearing aids and most dental work, depending on what Medicare coverage you choose.

 - Food.
 If health issues require specialized diets, the ingredients could get costly pretty quickly.
 And if those health issues make it tough to cook, you might wind up relying on takeout or meal delivery services, which are much more expensive than from-scratch meals in your own kitchen.

 This doesn’t mean you’re doomed.
 It just means you need to live within a reasonable budget, just as you did when you were working.
-Keep an eye on monthly spending, either with paper and pen or a service like YNAB (You Need A Budget), which simplifies the process (and automates it, to boot).
-In addition, companies like Trim or Truebill make it easy to find and cancel memberships and subscriptions you’ve decide you can live without.
+Keep an eye on monthly spending, either with paper and pen or a service like YNAB (You Need A Budget), which simplifies the process (and automates it to boot).
+In addition, companies like Rocket Money make it easy to find and cancel memberships and subscriptions you’ve decided you can live without.

 3. Slide into debt